Vittore Martini: Managerial career

 A year and a half after his retirement as a footballer Martini, became the manager of Belenenses, replacing Alejandro Scopelli.
-In Lisbon he actually began his coaching career and as a practisioner of the Italian school of football, he emphasized on defense, losing the Lisbon Championship and finishing third in the then Taça de Portugal.
+In Lisbon he actually began his coaching career and as a practitioner of the Italian school of football, he emphasized on defense, losing the Lisbon Championship and finishing third in the then Taça de Portugal.
 He departed from the club in 1950.

 The next stop in his career was Vitória Setúbal in 1955, where he finished third in the Taça Ribeiro dos Reis and afterwards cames the call from Greece.
 Almost at the same time as AEK Athens, the HFF, recognizing his ability to fix the defensive line, entrusted him with the Greece national team, where however, he did not manage to achieve similar results.
 The heavy defeat 7–1 on 1 October 1958 for the qualifiers of the 1960 European Nations' Cup in Paris by the organizer France of Kopa, Fontaine and Wisniewski, who tore apart the Greek defense and 9 days later, under the weight of the outcry, Martini was fired.
 He ended his spell in Greece with 2 wins a draw and 4 defeats in 7 games with 8–17 goals.

 The then president of AEK Athens, Nikos Goumas, after their unsuccessful previous season, was determined to give his team back their competitive identity that allowed them to star and called the Italian coach who was now famous apart from his good defensive game and for his discipline.
 Martini indeed made an unbreakable team at the back, the team finishing second in the Athens FCA Championship, having the best defense in the group conceding only 14 goals.
 AEK suffered a 1–0 defeat by Fostiras and a draw against Egaleo.
 However, he gave joy to the fans of the team with the victory in the derby against Panathnikos and also the victory over Apollon Athens by 4–0 in at home and 1–2 away from home.
 In the Pahellenic Championship that took place afterwards, the many draws they achieved cost AEK the title as they finished second again behind the Olympiacos.
 After the end of the championship he left AEK Athens and Greece.

 In 1959 he hard a brief spell at Chiasso.
 The beginning of the 60's found him wandering and for three and a half seasons unemployed, until he was called to the Italian-Swiss border by the Swiss second division Chiasso to replace the technical duo of Carlo Rigotti and Tullio Grassi.
 This was his last professional involvement in football, before he retired from football.

 Personal life

-After his retirent from football, Martini became a businessman in Lombardy.
+After his retirement from football, Martini became a businessman in Lombardy.
 He died on 17 January 1993.